thetis-apps/EconomicIntegration/README.md

 # Introduction

-This application integrates Thetis IMS with the accounting system Billy.
+This application integrates Thetis IMS with the accounting system e-conomic.

 # Installation

 You may install the application from the Serverless Application Repository.
-It is registered under the name thetis-ims-billy-integration.
+It is registered under the name thetis-ims-economic-integration.

 ## Parameters